sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/testing.md

 - First run `pnpm install` in the Sourcegraph root directory if it is a fresh clone.
 - To run all unit tests, run `pnpm test` from the root directory.
 - To run unit tests in development (only running the tests related to uncommitted code), run `pnpm test --watch`.
-  - And/or use [vscode-jest](https://github.com/jest-community/vscode-jest) with `jest.autoEnable: true` (and, if you want, `jest.showCoverageOnLoad: true`)
+  - And/or use [vscode-jest](https://github.com/jest-community/vscode-jest) with `jest.autoEnable: true`
 - To debug tests in VS Code, use [vscode-jest](https://github.com/jest-community/vscode-jest) and click the **Debug** code lens next to any `test('name ...', ...)` definition in your test file (be sure to set a breakpoint or break on uncaught exceptions by clicking in the left gutter).
 - You can also run `pnpm test` from any of the individual project dirs (`client/shared/`, `client/web/`, `client/browser/`).

 Usually while developing you will either have `pnpm test --watch` running in a terminal or you will use vscode-jest.

-Test coverage from unit tests is tracked in [Codecov](https://codecov.io/gh/sourcegraph/sourcegraph) under the `unit` flag.

 ### React component snapshot tests